pikonguwu/SEP_52/README.md

 ## Beautify the displayed page
 Uniform font is changed by Weijin He, backgroud colour and button size is changed by Jiayue Ma.

+## Junit test of function
+Maded by Jiayue Ma and Weijin He.